Spirometry is a fundamental diagnostic tool utilized to assess and monitor lung diseases.

-69. In a restrictive disease, what happens to the FEV1/FVC?
+59. In a restrictive lung disease, what happens to the FEV1/FVC?

-It is decreased proportionately, hence the ratio is in the normal range.
+It decreases proportionately, hence the ratio is in the normal range.

-70. What are the characteristics of flow loops?
+60. What are the characteristics of flow-volume loops?

-A classic flow volume loop has a rapid peak and expiratory flow rate with a gradual decline in flow back to zero.
-An obstructive pattern loop also has a rapid peak, but the curve descends more quickly than normal taking on a concave shape.
-A restrictive pattern retains the shape of a normal cure, but the size of the curve appears smaller.
+A classic flow-volume loop has a rapid peak and expiratory flow rate with a gradual decline in the flow back to zero.
+An obstructive pattern loop also has a rapid peak, but the curve descends more quickly than normal, taking on a concave shape.
+A restrictive pattern retains the shape of a normal curve, but the size of the curve appears smaller.

 Spirometry is an indispensable test in the field of respiratory care, providing healthcare professionals with insights into a patient’s lung function.